-STEP 2: The Infant Hearing Program screening form is sent to Newborn Screening Ontario
+STEP 2: Risk factor screening for PHL is done by Newborn Screening Ontario

-STEP 4: Results of the hearing loss risk factor screen will be sent to the Infant Hearing Program
+STEP 3: Risk factor screening results are sent to the Infant Hearing Program